mmeoak240/udemy_comps/README.md

 ## Dropdown

 Props to pass in:
 Array of objects.
-Objects should have keys of "label" and "value".
+Objects should have keys of "id", "label" and "value".
 The "label" keys value will appear as the visible text in list of dropdown options.
 The "value" keys value will be the data to be operated on depending on the selected option.